Red banded mango caterpillar

 Adults

-• Adult moths are plain greyish/fawn-coloured, but the wings may have a shining bluish tint.
+- The adult life stage of RBMC is a plain greyish/fawn-coloured moth, but the wings may have a shining bluish tint.

-• When at rest, the moth holds its wings to give a triangular appearance.
+- When at rest, the moth holds its wings upright to give a triangular appearance.

 Plant stage and plant parts affected

-Red banded mango caterpillar are a problem during mango fruiting season and infest mango fruit.
+Red banded mango caterpillar is a problem during mango fruiting season and infests mango fruit.
 Even small (marble sized), green fruit can be infested.
-Fruit is the only part of the mango tree that is affected.

 Plant damage

-Damaged fruit may also be attacked by fruit flies or various decaying bacterial and fungal organisms.
+Damaged fruit may also be attacked by fruit flies or become infected by a variety of fruit rotting bacteria and fungi.

 May be confused with